Yoga Teacher Dana Kraft and the Golden State Warriors

-While many of us may be tracking the progress of the Golden State Warriors on the court, Yoga Teacher Dana Kraft is also tracking the players’ process on the yoga mat.
-Dana has been teaching yoga to members of the Golden State Warriors since the Summer of 2015.
-She moved out to California from New York to work with the team.
-Colleagues recommended her and she was hired because she studied the team roster to make suggestions for practices that addressed each player individually and as a group.
+While many of us may track the progress of the Golden State Warriors on the court, Yoga Teacher Dana Kraft also tracks the players’ process on the yoga mat.
+Dana teaches yoga to members of the Golden State Warriors.
+She moved out to California from New York to work with the team in the Summer of 2015.
+Dana got the gig because the was recommended by colleagues.
+In the hiring process, she dug in and studied the team roster to make suggestions for practices that addressed each player individually and as a group.

 Some of the players were a bit shy about taking up the practice, while others were eager to roll out a mat.
 Yet Dana comments on the fantastic growth in the players’ practice.
 In sessions, she develops something specific for each student.
-“It’s not just vinyasa or power flow,” she says as she remembers leading a sequence completely on the floor for a player with an ankle injury.
-Dana incorporates creative sequencing and that relies on props such as Yoga Tune Up balls.
+“It’s not just vinyasa or power flow,” she says.
+When she was working with a player with an ankle injury, she led a sequence completely on the floor.
+Dana frequently incorporates creative sequencing and that relies on props such as Yoga Tune Up balls.

 Dana Kraft training Golden State Warriors Player Festus Ezeli

 Training the Warriors has Affected Dana’s Practice.

 Yoga teacher Dana Kraft says she has experienced a level of humility working with elite athletes.
 She comments on the physical and workout demands of their job is to work out.
 They also deal with the pressure of constantly moving from trainer to coach to court.
 In addition, pro athletes are constantly being watched, scouted, or even traded.